nobotro/Risc-v-chip8/README.md

 ## Risc-v-chip8
-This repository contains an extremely simple implementation of the RV32I ISA cpu and chip8 emulator which is running on that cpu.<br/>
+This repository contains an extremely simple implementation of the RV32I ISA cpu without 5 stage pipeline and chip8 emulator which is running on that cpu.<br/>
 I use tang nano 9k fpga board and 4.3 inch 480xRGBx272 display

 ## Current Design